plumatic/plumbing/README.md

    :v  (fnk [m m2] (- m2 (* m m)))})
 ```

-A graph is just a map from keyword to annoymous keyword functions `fnk` (see above).
+A graph is just a map from keyword to annoymous keyword functions `fnk` ([read more](#fnk)).
 We can "compile" this graph to produce a function equivalent to the opaque example above:

 ```clojure
 (require '[plumbing.graph :as graph])